Remarkable upper bounds for interpolation error constants on triangles: Introduction

-Section~\ref{Appendix1} and Section~\ref{Appendix2} are the Appendix.
-Section~\ref{Appendix1} contains lemmas on the deformation of expressions and inequality evaluations that are too complex to be included in the main text.
-In our research, we have employed a formula manipulation system and numerical verification method in the proofs of some lemmas and theorems.
-The program codes used in this process are listed in Section~\ref{Appendix2}.
+Appendix~\ref{Appendix1} contains lemmas on the deformation of expressions and inequality evaluations that are too complex to be included in the main text.
+In the proofs of some theorems and lemmas, we employed a formula manipulation system and a numerical verification method.
+To make the paper as self-contained as possible, we have listed the program codes used in this process in Appendix~\ref{Appendix2}.
+The same programs can also be downloaded from the authors' GitHub repository~\cite{GitHub}.

-The ultimate goal of this study is to prove Theorem~\ref{formula}, but many theorems and lemmas are used to achieve this goal.
-The block diagram in Fig.~\ref{Block_diagram} is provided to explain their relationship clearly.
+To prove Theorem~\ref{formula}, this study uses many theorems and lemmas.
+Their relationship is shown in Fig.~\ref{Block_diagram}.